 Mathias Weske: Business Process Management: Concepts, Languages, Architectures.
 Springer-Verlag Berlin Heidelberg 2012, 2007.

-More literature will be published during the course of the lecture.
+More literature will be published during the lecture.

 Lern- und Lehrformen

 This lecture will be held by the PhD students of our chair.
-Each PhD student will cover one to two lecture appointments.
+Each PhD student will cover two lecture appointments.

-The final exam will be a written exam.
+The final exam will be an oral exam.

 | ||11/04 + 18/04 ||Overview and Introduction into BPM ||Luise Pufahl || |